 Basic field layout of High Efficiency (pressurized) Irrigation System is shown below:

 Cost Sharing Arrangements

 The government subsidizes 60 percent of total system cost for installation of HEIS on upto 15 acres while the remaining costs are contributed by the beneficiary farmers.
-In addition, government provides PKR.
-10,000 per acre of scheme area for construction of water storage pond, if needed, on the basis of site specific technical requirements.
+In addition, government provides 60 percent of scheme cost for construction of water storage pond, if needed, on the basis of site specific technical requirements.

 An impact assessment study was carried out by PIPIP Monitoring and Evaluation Consultants during 2018 for its evaluation, which reveals following impacts at the farm level